 Students will stay in one of the following campus residence housing options:

 Students will enjoy access to the UQAM sport center and those excursions provided through the program.
-In 2017, these included a trip to Quebec City, an outing to the Mont-Tremblant, a visit to the Village Québécois d'Antan (Drummondville) and an excursion to Espace pour la vie.
-Details of the excursions from 2017 can be found here.
+In the past, these included a trip to Quebec City, an outing to the Mont-Tremblant, a visit to the Village Québécois d'Antan (Drummondville) and an excursion to Espace pour la vie.

 - Tuition and fees